-AGM holds 99.999894% of the share capital of the AGE SA.
+^{}AGM holds 99.99894% of the share capital of the AGE.
 The remaining 0.000106% is owned by Assured Guaranty Municipal Holdings Inc, which is also an indirect wholly-owned subsidiary of AGL.
-Assured Guaranty merged Municipal Assurance Corp. with and into AGM on April 1, 2021, with AGM as the surviving company.

 f.
 Material lines of business and material geographical areas where business is underwritten